Disaster analyst. USGS Mendenhall Fellow.

-I'm a Stanford PhD candidate, disaster analyst, and data visualization enthusiast who works with data to inform decisions after an event.
+I'm a disaster analyst and data visualization enthusiast who works with data to inform decisions after an event.
 In my research, the communities that I organize, or with the students I advise, I value cultivating open and understanding environments to bring different perspectives together.
-I've been fortunate enough to learn how to actualize some of my values from my two advisors: Professors Jack Baker at Stanford and David Lallemant at the Earth Observatory of Singapore.

 My research focuses on three main tenants, which are especially important as we enter this data-driven age in disaster management.